 Pots and containers are ideal for small gardens and can be rearranged providing almost limitless opportunities.
 With so many styles to choose from, you could select containers made from reclaimed materials for that edgy ‘lived-in’ look, or opt for sleek zinc planters for a more streamlined effect.

 Space planning doesn’t just mean mapping out what’s on the ground.
 Like the rooms in your house where you have pictures, cupboards and shelves on the walls, your garden is also a three dimensional space.
-Use walls and garden fences to your best advantage by painting them in an eye-catching colour or using them to support a green or living wall.
+Use walls and garden fences to your best advantage by painting them in an eye-catching colour or using them to support a living or green wall.

 When I go shopping at Westfield in West London, I always admire the green wall and the positive effect that it has had in reducing pollution from the nearby traffic.
 Typically consisting of irrigated modular panels with pockets containing plants and growing medium, green walls in gardens not only look incredible but also cool the air in cities and reduce reflected heat.
 One final vertical thinking trick is to include foliaged climbers overhead across stretched wires to give your garden an extra dimension.